jdesven/advent-of-code/2019/day17/README.md

 1. First, we check if a new scaffolding position is found if `robot` turns either left or right with `map.get(pos + dir * rot) == '#':`.
 If either is possible, then rotate `robot` in this direction and add this rotation to `instructions`.
 If rotating is not possible (i.e. `len(instructions)` has not changed since trying to rotate), then `robot` has reached the end of the path.
 2. Second, we calculate the length `len_straight` that `robot` can take in direction `dir` without falling off the scaffolding.
 We do this by using the `itertools` function `count`, which creates an iterator over an infinite list of ascending integers.
 By taking the first integer that does not contain scaffolding, we count the steps that `robot` can take without falling off.
 We add this length to `instructions`.

-After breaking the `while`-loop, we obtain the full list `instructions`.
-However, the list is too long to load into the Intcode memory.
-Therefore, we need to find the movement functions `A`, `B` and `C` to break up `instructions` into repeating patterns.

 ```python
 from itertools import count